-Each year, Carthage offers more than $300,000 in renewable music and music theatre scholarships to incoming freshmen and transfer students who demonstrate outstanding potential.
-Individual scholarships range from $500 to $13,000 and may be offered to music majors and minors, as well as students in the music theatre emphasis.
+Each year, Carthage offers more than $300,000 in renewable music scholarships to incoming freshmen and transfer students who demonstrate outstanding music potential.
+Individual scholarships range from $500 to $13,000 and may be offered to music majors, minors, and non-majors.

 Join our mailing list to receive more information about Carthage’s competitive scholarships.